roeyaus/SiteMinder/README.md

 The retry thread is a reduced implementation of a threadpool - which in a real solution would wait on the queue for emails to re-send.

+**configuration:**
+Obviously the Application should get its API keys from a configuration file, but I don't know Java well enough yet to implement best practices in Application configuration so I just hard-coded the API keys in.

 **USAGE:**